pyccel/pyccel/doc/quickstart.md

     -   To generate the C/Fortran code form your Python code, type `pyccel file_name.py` or `pyccel file_name.py --language fortran` to generate Fortran code, and `pyccel file_name.py --language c` to generate C code.
     -   No problems ?
 You should discover `__pyccel__` the directory that contains your generated code and some other stuff.

-E.g (using `@types` decorator and a recursive function with a typed return), To specify the types of the function arguments and its return, we need to import the `@types` decorator from pyccel.decorators (as you can see in `file_name.py` first line) and then specify the types for each function using this format:
+E.g (using `@types` decorator and a recursive function with a typed return), To specify the types of the function arguments and its return, we need to import the `@types` decorator from pyccel.decorators (as you can see in `file_name.py` first line) and then specify the types for each function argument in `@types` using the following:
--   for the decorator `@types('1stArgType', '2ndArgType', 'NthArgType', results='return_type')` to declare arrays `@types('1stArgType[:]', '2ndArgType[:,:]', 'NthArgType[dimensions]', results='return_type')`, the expression `[:]` means that the array has 1 dimension and 2 dimensions with `[:,:]` , So the number of dimensions of an array related with how many colons you put in the square brackets sparated with a comma, `arr[:,:,:]` means that the array `arr` has 3 dimensions and so on.
+-   The syntax for the decorator is: `@types('1stArgType', '2ndArgType', 'NthArgType', results='return_type')`, or to declare arrays: `@types('1stArgType[:]', '2ndArgType[:,:]', 'NthArgType[dimensions]', results='return_type')`, The expression `[:]` means that the array has 1 dimension.
+2 dimensions would be specified with `[:,:]`.
+The number of dimensions of an array is equal to the number of comma-separated colons in the square brackets.
+So `arr[:,:,:]` means that the array `arr` has 3 dimensions and so on.
--   for the function `def fun('1stArgType', '2ndArgType', 'NthArgType')`.
+-   In the function we just use python syntax `def fun('1stArg', '2ndArg', 'NthArg')`.

 In `@types` decorator, pyccel supports the following data types: real, double, float, pythonfloat, float32, float64, pythoncomplex, complex, complex64, complex128, int8, int16, int32, int64, int, pythonint, integer, bool, pythonbool.